Lesbian erasure: In history

+Erasure in British criminal law

+Legal scholar Caroline Derry argues that contrary to the notion that the absence of laws criminalizing same-sex between women in the justice system of England and Wales resulting from "benign neglect", it was "central to a policy of silencing which aimed to keep lesbianism outside the knowledge of, or at least unspeakable by, ‘respectable’ white, British women of higher social class".
+Similarly, scholar Martha Vicinus argues that rather than lesbians being 'absent' from the Victorian era of social history, there is an "eloquent silence".

+During the late 20th century, British legal sanction of same-sex behavior was largely directed at male same-sex activity: Operation Spanner, Paragraph 16 and Clause 25 were the basis for lesbian and gay social protest.
+Political theorist Anne Marie Smith suggests that in the official legal discourse on homosexuality, lesbian sexuality was represented or treated as a true sexuality.

+She attributes this to her observation that lesbians are viewed as "responsible homosexuals" in a dichotomy between that and "dangerous gayness".
+As a result, lesbian sexual practices were not criminalized in Britain in ways similar to the criminalization of gay male sexual activities.

+In activism

+Anne Marie Smith points to the exclusion of women from AIDS research at the Centers for Disease Control and Prevention.
+Smith argues that this erasure result from sexism and suggests that these issues should be addressed directly by lesbian activism.

 In literature

 Some contemporary historians believe that American poet Emily Dickinson had an intimate relationship with her sister-in-law, Susan Gilbert, leading some academics to assert that she was a lesbian.
 Dickinson experts Ellen Louise Hart and Martha Nell Smith wrote that Gilbert was a muse to Dickinson, stating that "Emily's correspondence to Susan unequivocally acknowledges that their emotional, spiritual, and physical communion is vital to her creative insight and sensibilities."
 However, the Emily Dickinson Museum is ambiguous when discussing Dickinson's sexuality.

 In music

 Author and women's history scholar Bonnie J. Morris wrote that many lesbian singers and musicians are erased from music and its history.
 As an example, she notes that her college students are unaware of the thriving lesbian music scene that existed several decades ago.